 BMW's high-performance M3 features V-8 power and returns as a coupe or convertible.
-A sedan version will not be offered as BMW prepares to introduce a redesigned 3 Series sedan, due in the 2012 calendar year.
-The four-seat M3 serves as the most powerful version of the 3 Series, with a 414-horsepower, 4.0-liter V-8, a six-speed manual transmission and aggressive styling that's common to BMW's M cars.
+The four-seat M3 serves as the most powerful version of the 3 Series, with a 414-horsepower, 4.0-liter V-8 and aggressive styling that's common to BMW's M cars.
 Competition includes the Mercedes-Benz C63 AMG, Lexus IS-F and Chevrolet Corvette.

 Except for the chassis, doors, trunk lid and fuel-filler cap, BMW says the M3 doesn't have any other parts in common with the regular 3 Series.
 BMW calls the bulge on the M3's aluminum hood a "powerdome."
 It's flanked by two air intake accents, one on each side of the bulge.
 Exterior features include:

 The driver can choose from a multitude of suspension and engine preferences using M Drive, which controls the electronic stability system, steering response, ride comfort and throttle response.
 It varies the settings to make the M3 suited for either everyday driving or track duty.
 Interior features include:

 Under the Hood

 With 414 hp, the 4.0-liter V-8 revs up to 8,400 rpm.
 BMW's double-vanos variable valve timing is used, as are individual throttle bodies for each cylinder that provide improved throttle response.
 Mechanical features include:

 As you would expect from a performance car, large four-wheel disc brakes bring the M3 to a halt.
 Safety features include: